lambdaisland/regal/README.md

   - `[:class entries...]` : match any of the given characters or ranges, with ranges given as two element vectors.
 E.g. `[:class [\a \z] [\A \Z] "_" "-"]` is equivalent to `[a-zA-Z_-]`
   - `[:not entries...]` : like `:class`, but negates the result, equivalent to `[^...]`
   - `[:repeat form min max]` : repeat a form a number of times, like `{2,5}`
+  - `[:capture forms...]` : capturing group with implicit concatenation of the given forms

 ### BYO test.check